-An exploration of one of the continuing conundrums which has been with us from the beginning of the series.
+Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 This particular article spent over a decade in the Briar Patch collection along with other various flights of fancy.
-But it makes sense to finally take a more serious look at what we've got, and try to figure out just what could have happened that would have left us with the kind of conundrum we are faced with.
+But it makes sense to finally take a more serious look at what we've got, and try to figure out what could have happened that left us with the kind of conundrum we are faced with.

 Not that this comes to any more useful a conclusion than many other attempts, by many other people, you realize.